Skip to main content

 Mesopotamia

 The theophoric element «El» in personal names is frequently encountered in the documents of the Mari archives.
 An example is a letter (ARM 2 23) from Ibal-pi-El to his lord Zimri-Lim (1988CharpinD:271).
-In a letter (ARM 26/1 140) from Nur-Addu addressed to Zimri-Lim, 'Yakhsib-El, the Hanaean' is mentioned (1988CharpinD:303–305).
-Yeskit-El, in a letter (ARM 26/2 386), informs his lord Zimri-Lim of the fall of Larsa (1988CharpinD_LafontB:205).
+Furthermore, in a letter (ARM 26/1 140) from Nur-Addu addressed to Zimri-Lim, «Yakhsib-El, the Hanaean» is mentioned (1988CharpinD:303–305).
+Additionally, Yeskit-El, in a letter (ARM 26/2 386), informs his lord Zimri-Lim of the fall of Larsa (1988CharpinD_LafontB:205).
 Yasim-El, in a letter (ARM 26/2 403-bis) to his brother Shunukhra-Khalu, recounts his illness (1988CharpinD_LafontB:257).
+The Mari archive, a key Mesopotamian source, dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).

 16 And they journeyed from Beth-el ; and there was yet some distance to come to Ephrath, when Rachel travailed, and she had hard labour.
 17 And it came to pass, when she was in hard labour, that the midwife said unto her, Fear not; for this child also is a son for thee.
 18 And it came to pass, as her soul was departing, (for she died,) that she called his name Ben-oni : but his father called him Benjamin.

-Obstetric-Protocol Parallelism.
+Obstetric-Protocol Parallelism

 The active involvement of midwives in complicated deliveries during multifetal pregnancies, including the verbal assistance of a specialist during childbirth.